pypiserver/pypiserver/README.rst

     pypi-server understands the following options:

       -p, --port PORT
-        listen on port PORT (default: 8080)
+        listen on port PORT (default: 8080).

       -i, --interface INTERFACE
-        listen on interface INTERFACE (default: 0.0.0.0, any interface)
+        listen on interface INTERFACE (default: 0.0.0.0, any interface).

-      -a, --authenticate (UPDATE|download|list), ...
+      -a, --authenticate (update|download|list), ...
         comma-separated list of (case-insensitive) actions to authenticate Use '.' or '' for empty.
 Requires to have set the password (-P option).
         For example to password-protect package downloads (in addition to uploads) while leaving listings public, give:
           -P foo/htpasswd.txt -a update,download
         To drop all authentications, use:
           -P . -a .
         Note that when uploads are not protected, the `register` command is not necessary, but `~/.pypirc` still need username and password fields, even if bogus.